Abhinayjha/portfolio/README.md

-# portfolio
-Showcasing the work, skills, and passion of Abhinay Jha, a frontend developer specializing in creating repsonsive, user-focused web applications with modern technologies.
-Explore projects, expertise, and services.
+This is a responsive and modern personal portfolio website built using HTML, CSS, and JavaScript.
+It serves as an online resume to showcase my skills, projects, experience, and contact information in a clean and professional format.